 This IELTS writing task 1 sample is a pie chart.
 Below the pie chart is a model answer.

-The pie charts show the amount of revenue and expenditures over a year of a children’s charity in the USA.
+The pie charts show the amount of revenue and expenditures in 2016 for a children’s charity in the USA.
 Overall, it can be seen that donated food accounted for the majority of the income, while program services accounted for the most expenditure.
 Total revenue sources just exceeded outgoings.

 In detail, donated food provided most of the revenue for the charity, at 86%.
 Similarly, with regard to expenditures, one category, program services, accounted for nearly all of the outgoings, at 95.8%.

 The other categories were much smaller.
 Community contributions, which were the second largest revenue source, brought in 10.4% of overall income, and this was followed by program revenue, at 2.2%.
 Investment income, government grants, and other income were very small sources of revenue, accounting for only 0.8% combined.